Preparing to Buy a Home for the First Time

 • Wanting more space and privacy

-• Contact the escrow company to request their fees, and the needed documents for your loan such as: preliminary title report, tax certificate, estimated settlement statement, their errors and omissions insurance, wire instructions, licenses and homeowners’ association documents if applicable.
+• Contacting the escrow company to request their fees and the needed documents for your loan, such as preliminary title report, tax certificate, estimated settlement statement, their errors and omissions insurance, wire instructions, licenses and homeowners’ association documents if applicable.

 • Shopping for the best rates and terms for you and your new home!